-Base code requires 15 percent open space.
+The Dallas Development Code requires 15 percent open space.
 Two open space provisions are provided in this PD.
 The first is for regular base PD development and requires 30 percent open space with a maximum of 40 percent hardscaping to include pedestrian connectivity/sidewalks and other paved features.

 For a Special Project, the total open space increases to 55 percent; however, the provisions require a minimum of one collective space with at least 15,000 square feet of area.
 Hardscape cannot exceed 40 percent of the open space.
+An additional provision specific to the Special Project is that private balconies, parking areas, valet staging, and drive aisles may be counted towards non-buildable open space area.